 Offers robust, user-friendly security features, but is based in privacy-challenging Netherlands.

-IMPORTANT!
-The vpnMentor team and I object to participation in illegal activities while using a VPN, including any form of copyright infringement.
+Editor’s note.
 We only recommend VPNs with strict no-logs policies so nobody can track what you do online.
 That means you are responsible for adhering to the laws in your region, as well as the T&Cs of the apps and sites you use.
+The vpnMentor team and I object to participation in any form of copyright infringement.

 Why Do I Need a VPN?